-- 3. Quiet Mode Drilling-Redrilling Plan.
-All drilling and redrilling on the oil field between the hours of 6:00 p.m. and 8:00 a.m. shall be conducted in conformity with a quiet mode drilling-redrilling plan that has been approved by the Director and the Director of Public Health.
-The quiet mode drilling-redrilling plan shall be reviewed by the operator every year to determine if modifications to the plan are required.
-The operator shall make changes to the plan if requested by the Director or the Director of Public Health.
-Any modifications to the quiet mode drilling-redrilling plan shall be submitted to the Director and the Director of Public Health for review and approval.
-The quiet mode drilling-redrilling plan shall include any measures requested by the Director or the Director of Public Health. - 4.
+- 3. Quiet Mode Drilling Redrilling Plan.
+All drilling and redrilling on the oil field between the hours of 6:00 p.m. and 8:00 a.m. shall be conducted in conformity with a quiet mode drilling redrilling plan that has been approved by the Director and the Director of Public Health.
+The quiet mode drilling redrilling plan shall be reviewed by the operator every year to determine if modifications to the plan are required.
+The operator shall make changes to the plan if requested by the Director of Public Health.
+Any modifications to the quiet mode drilling redrilling plan shall be submitted to the Director and the Director of Public Health.
+The quiet mode drilling redrilling plan shall be not be plan are required.
+The operator shall make changes to the plan if requested by the Director of Public Health.
+Any modifications to the quiet mode drilling redrilling plan shall be submitted to the Director and the Director of Public Health for review and approval.
+The quiet mode drilling redrilling plan shall include any measures requested by the Director or the Director of Public Health. - 4.
 Equipment Servicing.
 All noise producing oil field equipment shall be regularly serviced and repaired to minimize increases in pure tones and other noise output over time.
-The operator shall maintain an equipment service log for all noise-producing equipment. - 5.
-Deliveries to the Oil Field.
+The operator shall maintain an equipment service log for all noiseproducing equipment. - Deliveries to the Oil Field.
 Deliveries to the oil field shall not be permitted after 8:00 p.m. and before 7:00 a.m. except in cases of emergency.
-Deliveries on Sundays or legal holidays shall not be permitted after 8:00 p.m. or before 9:00 a.m., except in cases of emergency. - 6.
-Deliveries within the Oil Field.
+Deliveries on Sundays or legal holidays shall not be permitted after 8:00 p.m. or before 9:00 a.m., except in cases of emergency. - Deliveries within the Oil Field.
 Deliveries to areas of the oil field located within 500 feet of any residential property shall not be permitted after 5:00 p.m. or before 7:00 a.m. except in cases of emergency.
 Deliveries to such areas on Sundays or legal holidays shall not be permitted after 5:00 p.m. and before 9:00 a.m., except in cases of emergency.

-- 7. Time Limits for Construction.
+- Time Limits for Construction.
 Construction of permanent structures shall not be permitted after 7:00 p.m. and before 7:00 a.m., or during Saturdays, Sundays, or legal holidays. - 8.
 Construction Equipment.
 All construction equipment shall be selected for lownoise output.
 All construction equipment powered by internal combustion engines shall be properly muffled and maintained. - 9.
 Construction Equipment Idling.
 Unnecessary idling of construction equipment internal combustion engines is prohibited. - 10.
 Worker Notification.
 The operator shall instruct employees and subcontractors about the noise provisions of this Subsection E prior to commencement of each and every drilling, redrilling, reworking, and construction operation, and shall annually certify to the Director that such employees and subcontractors have been properly trained to comply with such noise provisions.
 The operator shall prominently post quiet mode policies at every drilling and redrilling site. - F. Vibration Reduction.
 All oil operations on the oil field shall be conducted in a manner that minimizes vibration.
 Additionally, vibration levels from oil operations at the oil field shall not exceed a velocity of 0.25 mm/s over the frequency range 1 to 100 Hz at any developed area.